 Roomba 880 and 650 are highly-acclaimed smart floor cleaners and are best-selling gadgets on Amazon.
 These vacuum cleaners have top ratings and can boast having top-notch features and enhanced capabilities.

 In this comparison article, we’ll compare some of the most critical aspects of these robotic vacuums; we’ll create some interesting charts and will conclude the article with a reasonable verdict.

 The first thing we should discuss is the setup process of Roomba 650 and 880.
 It might not be the most crucial aspect of our comparison article, but it’ll be nice if we can figure the know-how of this process.

-Let’s be honest; everyone wants to purchase a user-friendly device that’ll be easy to operate and set up.
-Today, no one has those extra 40-50 minutes to read instructions and waste their time on watching online guides.
+Let’s be honest; everyone wants to purchase a user-friendly device that’s easy to operate and set up.
+Today, no one has those extra 40-50 minutes to read instructions and waste time watching online guides.

 Must Read: Roomba 960 vs 980: Pros & Cons and Verdict

-If you somehow get stuck and can’t figure how to finish setting up your smart floor cleaner, you can use the user’s manual for help, watch some vids on YouTube or reach out to iRobot’s support team.
+If you somehow get stuck and can’t figure how to finish setting up your smart floor cleaner, try the user’s manual for help, watch some vids on YouTube or reach out to iRobot’s support team.